odincov/discovering-pluto/README.md

 Development
 ---
-This will run a server using browser-sync and will start watching any files for changes to rebuild and restart website:
+This will run a server using browser-sync and will start watching files for changes to rebuild and restart website:
 ```
 gulp go
 ```
-Running this will result with a url in your console, use it to get access to the website with your browser.
+Running this will result with a url in your console, use it to get access to the website.

 Deploy
 ---